christiannguyens/christiannguyens/README.md

 ## my name is christian nguyens
-## im a complete beginner in the CS world
-## my first project is this personal github website: https://christiannguyens.github.io/cnguyens/
+im a complete beginner in the CS world my first project is this personal github website: https://christiannguyens.github.io/cnguyens/
-## i am an incoming freshman at the Washington University in St. Louis and i am majoring in business + computer science (BUCS)
+## i am an incoming freshman at the Washington University in St. Louis
-## any advice would be very appreciate
+i am majoring in business + computer science (BUCS)
 ## you can reach me thru my linkedin
-## or email me: nguyens@wustl.edu
+or email me: nguyens@wustl.edu
-iajfadsfjdksjfdklsfdf

 <!--
 **christiannguyens/christiannguyens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.